How Visual Studio uses Python search paths

 PYTHONPATH (and other equivalent variables).
 By adding search paths, Visual Studio inspects the libraries in those locations and builds IntelliSense databases for them when needed (Visual Studio 2017 version 15.5 and earlier; constructing the database may take some time depending on the number of libraries).

-To add a search path, go to Solution Explorer, expand your project node, right-click on Search Paths, select Add Folder to Search Path:
+To add a search path, go to Solution Explorer, expand your project node, right-click on Search Paths, and select Add Folder to Search Path:

 This command displays a browser in which you then select the folder to include.